A flexible course which provides the opportunity to study cognitive, social, developmental and behavioural psychology.

 Here are some general resources related to Psychological and Behavioural Sciences.

 Faculty website 🔗 This is the official Faculty webpage for prospective undergraduates, which links to various resources.
-The most important of them is the Faculty of Psychological and Behavioural Sciences undergrad prospectus 🔗 🌟, which gives a general overview of what studying Psychological and Behavioural Sciences at Cambridge is like.
+The course structure page 🔗 gives a general overview of what studying Psychological and Behavioural Sciences at Cambridge is like.

 Unofficial Prospectus 🔗 This is an unofficial prospectus put together by the Cambridge University Student Union; it’s written based on students’ perspectives and gives a better sense of what the day-to-day experience as a Psychological and Behavioural Sciences student is like, compared to official materials.